TabbyML/tabby/website/docs/quick-start/installation/bentoml/index.md

         self.server.wait_until_ready()
 ```

 Finally, we draft a deployment configuration file `bentodeploy.yaml` to outline the deployment specifics.
-Note that we employ rclone to synchronize persisted data with object storage.
+Note that we employ rclone to synchronize persisted data with Cloudflare R2 object storage.
+You can get the values of the following R2 environment variables by referring to the [Cloudfare R2 documentation](https://developers.cloudflare.com/r2/api/s3/tokens/).

 ```yaml title="bentodeploy.yaml"
 name: tabby-local